-Case Management – equipping exemplary pre- and post-support for peacemaking services, including vital preparation coaching for clients and smooth administration/ logistics coordination with conciliators.
+Case Management – providing exemplary pre- and post-support for peacemaking services, including vital preparation coaching for clients and smooth administration/ logistics coordination with conciliators.

 Culture and Bias Awareness – imparting concepts, resources and techniques to develop strong discernment and appreciation skills.

-Information Management – developing the right combination of high and low tech to create powerful and intuitive interfaces.
+Information Management – developing the right combination of high and low tech to create powerful, intuitive, and secure interfaces.

 Marketing and Public Affairs – helping attract, engage, and keep customers and enhance relationships.

 Operations Planning – empowering workflow management from the horizon to day-to-day.